 If you still have problems, try emptying your temp directory.
 Click start, then type %temp% and hit enter.
 Delete anything there that’s more than a few weeks old.
 A lot of programs don’t clean up after themselves in that directory, and over time, I’ve seen that cause a lot of weird problems.
 If you’ve redirected your temp files off your C drive, this is probably the first thing you should check.

 If you haven’t moved your temp files off your C drive, check for low space on your C: drive.
+Here’s a nifty trick with Disk Cleanup to remove old Windows Update files, and a way to enable more aggressive compression.

 Last and least, try re-running the executable from the command line using the /NCRC switch.
 Run cmd.exe, then do something like the following.
 Replace the path and filename with what you’re trying to run, of course.